torque59/node.nV/vulns/CSRF.md

 There are several ways to prevent CSRF attacks on your application.
 The most straightforward method is to use a "synchronizer token" with any request that change state in your application.
 This involves creating a unique token and attaching it to every HTML form or AJAX call sent to the user.
 If the user wishes to then make a state-modifying request, they will have to attach the token they were just sent.
 The server verifies that the token was sent to the user, and only then accepts the request.

-There are many node.js packages that have built in middleware features that readily protect against CSRF attacks. csurf is one such package which can be found on npm (https://github.com/expressjs/csurf).
-The following code can be added to the server.js file in order to activate the csurf module:

 ```
-var csrf = require('csurf')

-app.use(csrf({ cookie: true }))

-// error handler
-app.use(function (err, req, res, next) {
-  if (err.code !== 'EBADCSRFTOKEN') return next(err)

-  // handle CSRF token errors here
-  res.status(403)
-  res.send('form tampered with')
-})
 ```